bcgov/workBC/README.md

  3. Source file "01_source_me.R"

+4. Product can be found in folder "Send to WorkBC"

  Previous Richard's Notes:
  The data for this project was downloaded from the 4CastViewer.
 The datasets for performing the analysis are in wide format.
  We recently received a new 4CastViewer tool which allows you to download the data in long format.